 • access to other community-based services.

 People are usually referred to ART during tough times in their lives.
-While the commitment to the program may initially feel daunting, once people attend and get to know our teams, participants frequently report feeling relieved to be met, held and supported.
+While the commitment to the program may initially feel daunting, once participants attend and get to know our teams, they frequently report feeling relieved to be met, held, and supported.

-If someone just needs to go out for a walk or have a coffee, that’s what we do, until they are back on their feet and confident moving towards their personal goals.
+If someone just needs to go for a walk or have a coffee, we will do that until they are back on their feet and confident in their ability to move towards their personal goals.

 “It was really good not feeling alone.”